BenMini/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Minifie Marketing
-image: /img/home-jumbotron.jpg
+image: /img/thought-catalog-505eectw54k-unsplash.jpeg
-heading: Great coffee with a conscience
-subheading: Support sustainable farming while enjoying a cup
+heading: Lets Go!
+subheading: Local Marketing Done Right
 mainpitch:
-  title: Why Kaldi
+  title: Why Minifie Marketing
-  description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
-description: >-
+  description: Artisans spend time honing their skills, practitioners their
+    practices, and contractors their trade...
+Mastery of any of any field takes a lot of time and patience... time that isn't available to spread the word about what they do and how they do it.
+So focus on what you do and I'll let others know what a great job you're doing.
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png